Anna Feldhusen: Biography

 Both directly and indirectly, Feldhusen campaigned for the rights of women artists.
 She joined the "Bremer Malerinnenverein" (loosely, "Bremen women artists' association") in 1902, the "Bremer Künstlerbund" (loosely, "Bremen artists' league") in 1922 and the nationally based "GEDOK" ("Society of German and Austrian Women's Artists' Associations of all genres") in 1929.
 Feldhusen was a member of the "Bund der Düsseldorfer Künstlerinnen" ("League of Düsseldorf women artists").
 She was, in addition, a longstanding member of the "Dachauer Künstlerbund" ("Dachau artists' league").
 In 1924 she acquired a business license as an art business.
 It was a not uncommon device for artists wishing to make a living from their artistic work, but she was, and for many years would remain, the only woman to take this step.
 She would sign her artworks, for the avoidance of any unnecessary doubt, with the tagline "Bremische Malerin und Graphikerin" ("Bremen woman painter and graphic artist").
 Feldhusen was still selling her own artworks well into her old age.

-Many people, especially those from in and around the State of Bremen, became very familiar with Feldhusen's work through the Christmas Bazaar organised by the Bremen Cathedral community, at which prints of her etchings could were sold.
+Many people, especially those from in and around the State of Bremen, became familiar with Feldhusen's work through the Christmas Bazaar organised by the Bremen Cathedral community, at which prints of her etchings could were sold.
 Several generations were and are made familiar with her images of the city and region through their continuing appearance in Bremen school teaching books.
 One indication of her prodigious output comes from the accounting records of the arts publishers in Worpswede: These include more than 150 contracts for print runs of her images in excess of 1,000.
 Between 1903 and 1942 exhibitions of her work took place regularly.
 These were mostly exhibitions of works offered for sale arranged in the graphics sections of the Bremen "Kunsthalle" art museum or in the artwork displays in the smaller museums and galleries along the Böttgerstraße.
 (Note: Click this link for information on the "Museen Böttcherstraße" today (in German).)
 Some of her etchings have been taken into the collection of the city's "Gewerbemuseum" (loosely, "Commercial Museum", subsequently renamed as the "Focke Museum").
 Her work is also to be found reproduced in the many calendars, magazines and books in which it appeared.